The Latest Newsletter

 Mark Cadwallader, Board Chairman

-If you would like to receive either or both of these excellent biblical creation resources, simply donate online or call us toll-free at 1-800-422-4253 during regular office hours.
-By the way, I will also send you a terrific 32-page booklet called How Did All the Different ‘Races’ Arise? when you donate any amount to our ministry!
+To receive either or both of these excellent biblical creation resources, simply donate online or call us toll-free at 1-800-422-4253 during regular office hours.
+By the way, I will also send you a CD filled with 30 brand-new radio broadcasts when you donate any amount to our ministry!